 The proposed Green Infrastructure Techniques do not meet the minimum RRv requirement for the project.
-Standard SMP's with RRv capacity will be applied to the stormwater management design to treat the remaining WQv.
-The minimum RRv calculation and provided RRv calculation are included in Appendix A, Exhibit 9.
+Standard SMP's will be applied to the stormwater management design to treat the remaining WQv.
+The minimum RRv calculation and provided WQv treated calculations are included in Appendix A, Exhibit 9.